 For those who want to control monitor settings from their computer, Dell provides Display Manager software for both Windows and Mac operating systems to create preset tiled layouts and keyboard shortcuts to arrange and save your monitor workspace exactly the way you want.

 In addition to offering lots of control for displaying content, we appreciated how adjustable the monitor is to find the right ergonomic position.
-We tried the monitor while seated and at a standing desk.
+We tried the monitor while seated and at any of the best standing desks.

 The 5.9 inch vertical extension of the stand provided enough range to position the center of the monitor at a comfortable height in either setup without additional platforms.
 The stand also provides a wide range of swivel (-45° to 45°), pivot (-90° to 90°), and tilt (-5/+21) for a full range of positioning options.